-The most significant transaction exposure arises in the ultimate parent Company in Canada.
+The most significant transaction exposure arises in the related party in Canada.

 The statement of financial position of the Group includes US and Canadian dollar cash and cash equivalents, and convertible notes in Canadian dollars.
 The Group is required to revalue the US dollar equivalent of the Canadian dollar cash and cash equivalents and liability at each period end.